SK1Y101/Skiylia/docs/source/design.rst

    Fuzzy Inequality      ``a !~ b``              as above, inverted                                                                           Not in v0.1
    Three way compare     ``a <=> b``             a>b: 1, a==b, 0, a<b, -1                                                                     Not in v0.1
    ====================  ======================  =========================================================================================    ============

+Many of these operations will be included in later versions of Skiylia.